-It's easy to forget your smartphone lock screen pattern or PIN code.
+Have you forgotten your smartphone lock screen pattern or PIN code?
 Fortunately, Android provides a simple method to bypass the lock screen and get back in.
 Here's what to do when you've forgotten the lock screen pattern or PIN number on your Android device.

 If your device is running Android 4.4 KitKat (or anything before Lollipop) the method for retrieving your forgotten password or PIN number is relatively simple.